Obsolescence: Inventory obsolescence

 Inventory obsolescence occurs when retailers and other vendors hold stocks for anticipated future sales which turn out to be too slow to materialise.
 Holding excessive levels of stock or over-predicting potential demand increase the risks of products becoming obsolete and have a detrimental effect on the organisation's cash flow.
 Companies may address this problem alongside a periodic stock count by assessing which of their stock items are slow-moving or not selling at all.

 Style obsolescence

 When a product is no longer desirable because it has gone out of the popular fashion, its style is obsolete.
 One example is flared leg jeans; although this article of clothing may still be perfectly functional, it is no longer desirable because style trends have moved away from the flared leg cut.

 Because of the "fashion cycle", stylistically obsolete products may eventually regain popularity and cease to be obsolete.
 An example is "acid-wash" jeans, which were popular in the 1980s, became stylistically obsolete in the mid to late 1990s, and returned to popularity in the 2000s.

+Moral obsolescence

 Obsolescence management

 Obsolescence management, also referred to as "Diminishing Manufacturing Sources and Material Shortages" (DMSMS), is defined as to the activities that are undertaken to mitigate the effects of obsolescence.
 Activities can include last-time buys, lifetime buys, and obsolescence monitoring.